 First, a postnuptial agreement may be drafted to establish the division of marital assets in the event a marriage ends.
 Second, a postnup may be designed in a manner that a spouse waives any interest in certain assets in the event of a divorce.
 Finally, a postnuptial agreement may provide what fairly can be described as a basic outline for a separation agreement in the event that a marriage comes to an end.

 These agreements should be drafted by a seasoned, skilled attorney with a background in creating postnuptial agreements.
 Each spouse is wise to have his or her own counsel review a draft agreement before signing, some states requiring this step.
-If you have any questions concerning a postnuptial agreement, contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+If you have any questions concerning a postnuptial agreement, contact the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.